-These applications are not processed under Section 41 of the Planning Act.
-Application fees are payable upon Application submission, as prescribed in the City's approved Planning Application Fees.
+These applications willare not be processed in accordance with under Section 41 of the Planning Act.
+Application fees are payable with submission of an application upon Application submission, as prescribed in the City's approved Planning Application Fees.

-Once the Planning Division has reviewed, and deemed the Application complete, it will be circulated to the relevant City Departments and external agencies as follows:
+Once the Planning Division has reviewed, and deemed the aApplication and has deemed it complete, it will be circulated to only the relevant City dDepartments and external agencies as follows:

-- Non-contentious No additional circulation required. - Contentious Circulated to theinterested parties identified in the final Precon report comments.
+- Non-contentious No additional circulation required. - Contentious Circulated to the identified as interested parties identified inthrough the final Preconsultation report comments.